-(12-27-17) With constant changes taking place in high school athletic conferences across Ohio and the US, the Midwest Athletic Conference and the Western Buckeye League remain very stable.
+(12-27-17) With constant changes taking place in high school athletic conferences across Ohio and the US, the Midwest Athletic Conference (MAC) and the Western Buckeye League (WBL) remain very stable.

-The MAC has been good friend to area schools when they needed it, they added both Ft.
+The MAC has been a good friend to area schools when they needed it, that is when they added Ft.
 Recovery, New Knoxville and Mendon-Union shortly after the formation of the conference.
-At the time all three schools did not have football, but were added shortly after Bradford and Ansonia left.
-They did the same thing for Versailles when their conference blew-up and added them to the MAC when they needed a new conference.
+At the time all three schools did not have football.
+Those three schools were added shortly after Bradford and Ansonia left.
+They did the same thing for Versailles when their conference blew-up and added them to the MAC when they needed a new conference home.
 The last addition to the MAC was football-only member Anna in 2005 to help with football scheduling, a great move for the Rockets.

 One school, that is located near many MAC members, Ft.
 Loramie started playing varsity football shortly after Anna, they have been an independent, a football-only member of the Metro Buckeye Conference, Northwest Central Ohio Conference and just completed their first season in the Cross County Conference.
 Stability is something the Redskins don’t have in a football conference.